You are here:

 As a minimum, cleaning staff need to wear disposable gloves and aprons – they should wash their hands with soap and water for 20 seconds once they remove these.

-If there's a higher level of contamination (e.g. the symptomatic individual has slept somewhere) or there's visible contamination with body fluids, you might need to provide cleaning staff with a surgical mask or full-face visor.
-The local health protection team's risk assessment will let you know if you need this equipment.
+If there's a higher level of contamination (e.g. the symptomatic individual has slept somewhere on site) or there's visible contamination with body fluids, cleaning staff may need to protect their eyes, nose and mouth.
+The local health protection team's risk assessment will let you know if this is necessary.